-The class will be divided into lectures and labs: lectures will be given on Mondays and Wednesdays to cover the theoretical aspects of web programming.
-Labs will be given on Fridays to apply and practice the concepts learned during lecture time.
-Students will be required to bring a laptop on Fridays in order to code the exercises given in the labs.
+The class will be divided into lectures and in class practice: lectures will be given on Mondays to cover the theoretical aspects of web programming.
+In class practices will be given on Wednesdays to apply and practice the concepts learned during lecture time.
+Students will be required to bring a laptop to class in order to code the in class practices.

-The course will have a total of 4 assignments and a final project.
-We will not have a midterm exam, but a final exam will be given together with 5 quizzes.
+The course will have a total of 4 assignments and a midterm and final project.
+We will not have a midterm exam, but a final exam will be given together with 8 quizzes.
 Quizzes will be given on Wednesdays.
-Please refer to the class schedule to find more details about the lectures, labs, assignments, book chapter readings, quizzes, and other important dates.
+Please refer to the class schedule to find more details about the lectures, in class practice, laboratories, assignments, book chapter readings, quizzes, and other important dates.

-The majority of this course content, including lecture slides, lab and assignment resources, will be available via eLearning.
-You will also submit your assignments and final project to eLearning, where they are going to be graded and accessible to you for feedback.
+The majority of this course content, including lecture slides, laboratories, in class practices and assignment resources, will be available via eLearning.
+You will also submit your assignments, lab reports, midterm project, and final project to eLearning, where they are going to be graded and accessible to you for feedback.